GuillaumeMMM/personal-blog/source/_posts/aelbChapitre2.md

 In 2020 I started sewing again.
 I made my first jackets based on a pattern I drew from a second hand jacket I found at a Guerrida shop.

 I've been willing for 2 years to make a sewing project with some kind of data visualization involved.
-Since I saw the Arte documentary "Fashion Geek", I admire the work of <a href="https://www.claradaguin.com" class="link" rel="noreferrer">Clara Daguin</a> and <a href="http://yinggao.ca" rel="noreferrer" class="link">Ying Gao</a>.
-They both include elecronic devices in clothes to convey impressions, and to explore the interface in-between body and technology.
+Since I saw the Arte documentary "Fashion Geek", I follow and admire the work of <a href="https://www.claradaguin.com" class="link" rel="noreferrer">Clara Daguin</a> and <a href="http://yinggao.ca" rel="noreferrer" class="link">Ying Gao</a>.
+They both include elecronic devices in clothes to convey impressions, and to explore the interfaces between body and technology.

 I've been making 2 jackets, 2 shorts and I'll try to make 2 hats and 2 bags.
-I want to use geospatial sensors attached to the clothes, and then use the data to produce sounds made of semples, liked to the movement.
+I want to use geospatial sensors attached to the clothes, and then use the data to produce sounds made of samples.
+The sound would be linked to the movement.
 For this I need to do a few things :

 <ul class="list">
+    <li>Find or draw appropriate patterns</li>
     <li>Sew the clothes</li>
     <li>Setup the sensors with a Raspberry Pi</li>
     <li>Setup the server that saves the data</li>